compomics/moFF/README.md

 Using `--inputtsv | --inputraw`  you can not filterted the input file using `--sample --ext` like in the case with `--inputF | --raw_repo`

+ mzML raw file  MUST be specified  using `--inputtsv | --inputraw`.
+The `--raw_repo` option is not available for mzML files.

 [Top of page](#moff)